Alive! Tour

 The Alive!
-Tour was a concert tour by Kiss, in support of their 1975 live album Alive!.
+Tour was a concert tour by American rock band Kiss, in support of their 1975 live album Alive!.
 The tour began on September 10, 1975 and concluded on March 28, 1976.

 History

-At the time of the European leg of the tour the Destroyer album was already released and the band performed songs from that album, but they wore the Alive! costumes and had the Alive! stage show.
-At the time, the tour was referred to under the headline "Kiss tour", not "Alive!
-Tour" or "Destroyer Tour".

 At the Cobo Hall show, Paul Stanley began using Pete Townshend's famous ritual of smashing his guitar, employing it after "Let Me Go, Rock 'n' Roll", until it was eventually done after "Rock and Roll All Nite" in later years.

 In the tour program for the band's final tour, Stanley reflected on the tour: